valentynkt/BackendGarden/content/notes/Proxy Pattern.md

 >- **Service Interface (`IThirdPartyYouTubeLib`)**:
 >    - Defines the operations that can be performed on the YouTube service, such as listing videos, getting video information, and downloading videos.
 >- **Concrete Service (`ThirdPartyYouTubeClass`)**:
->    - Implements the service interface to interact directly with YouTube's API.
+>    - Implements the service interface to interact directly with YouTube's [[API]].
 This class handles API requests and returns video data.
 >- **Proxy Class (`CachedYouTubeClass`)**:
 >    - Implements the service interface and acts as a proxy to the real YouTube service (`ThirdPartyYouTubeClass`).
 It adds caching functionality to store results of expensive API calls like video listing and metadata retrieval, thus improving performance by avoiding repeated API requests.
 >    - Manages caching logic to check whether data needs to be refreshed or can be served from cache.